Advanced Patch

 5. Define your filter condition

-6. Click on preview, to check which vulnerabilities are effected by your filter rule
+6. Click on Preview, to check which vulnerabilities are effected by your Patch Filter Rule

 Assign you filter rule to a Patch Group by ticking both objects (1) and (2) and a click on the arrow-left icon in the center (3)